User Tools

 The LaCie 2big NAS has a single LAN port while the LaCie 5big NAS Pro includes two LAN ports (see below).
 If you wish to review or modify the values of a LAN port:

-• LaCie 2big NAS: Click the Edit button.
+• LaCie 2big NAS: Choose the Edit button.

-• LaCie 5big NAS Pro: Click on the configuration icon (pencil) then select Details or Edit.
+• LaCie 5big NAS Pro: Select the configuration icon (pencil) then choose Details or Edit.

 LAN Details - 5big NAS Pro

 Selecting Edit allows you to modify certain network parameters.
-You can manually adjust network values by selecting Manual configuration and give the LAN port a unique name (LaCie 5big NAS Pro only).
-Please make certain to check the box next to Default Gateway to enter or revise a Gateway address.
-For the manual address to take effect, all fields must be completed before selecting Apply.
+You can manually adjust network values by choosing Manual configuration and give the LAN port a unique name (LaCie 5big NAS Pro only).
+Make certain to check the box next to Default gateway to enter or revise a gateway address.
+For the manual address to take effect, all fields (including Default Gateway and DNS Server) must be completed before selecting Apply.
+The LAN port will revert to automatic if a field is left blank.

-Important info on Network Addressing: LaCie cautions users that changes to the IP address must be consistent with the values of the router and/or network.
-You may lose contact with your LaCie NAS by typing addresses that are not available on your network.
+Important info on network addressing: Changes to the IP address must be consistent with the values of the router and/or network.
+You can lose contact with your LaCie NAS by typing addresses that are not available on your network.

-LaCie 2big NAS users: Please skip to Proxy Tab.
+LaCie 2big NAS users: Skip to Proxy Tab.

 Icons representing the two LAN ports on the Connections tab indicate connection to the network: